linuxonly1993/gpsd_pps/README.md

 Comparison with the GlobalSat MR-250P-S4:
 - The Garmin 18x LVC seems to be considerably more expensive
 - The Garmin 18x LVC is reviewed to **NOT** work indoors, while the GlobalSat MR-250P-S4 is reviewed to work indoors in wood buildings - see [GPSD Compatible Hardware](https://gpsd.gitlab.io/gpsd/hardware.html)
+- GlobalSat MR-250P-S4 is reviewed to have higher PPS accuracy than the Garmin 18x LVC
 - If you are using the Garmin 18x LVC, you do not need the PS/2 Male-Female cable

 ![Garmin 18x LVC pin-out and wiring diagram](Garmin_18x_LVC_Wiring_Diagram.png)